Skip to content

 There are many different types of individuals who are targeted by radicalisers, and anyone can be vulnerable to their messages.
 That’s why it’s important to build resiliency and awareness in all our communities.

 It’s important to know what some of the warning signs are associated with some people who may be drawn along the route to radicalisation.
-The Let's Talk About It website provides useful guidance on Spotting the Signs.
+The Let's Talk About It website provides useful guidance on Spotting the Signs as does the Government website: Get help for radicalisation concerns.

 Case study 1